staticlibs/staticlib_ranges/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

 This project contains implementation for the lazy transformation wrappers for arbitrary ranges.

-It is designed to work primarily with move-only non-copyable objects.
+All range wrappers don't allocate dynamic memory on heap and were designed to be used primarily with move-only non-copyable objects.

 This library is similar in nature with [cppitertools](https://github.com/ryanhaining/cppitertools) library but much less powerful and much less complex.
 It was implemented before cppitertools got support for